jdc20181/BeffsBrowser/README.md

 **Version 2.3, Release Date**

-Target Release date is October 20th.
+Target Release date is October 20th. *This date may change as we get closer to Oct.
+20*

 **Version 2.3 Delayed to October**